 Equity and inclusion of our transgender students is a priority at BSU.
-Our policies and practices reflect best practice designed to promote their success.
+Our policies and practices reflect best practice designed to promote the success of transgender and nonbinary students.
+BSU values equity for all.

-BSU has three policies designed to provide a safe and inclusive living environment for transgender and nonbinary students.
+BSU is committed to providing a safe and inclusive living environment for transgender and nonbinary students.
+We do this through offering:

 - Housing assignments based on gender identity;